• ABOUT

 • INSTAGRAM

-Rosemary Goodenough, sculptor and painter works in the contemporary impressionist tradition, painting with knives, cloths and her hands on panel or board as canvas is too springy to accommodate her technique.
-Her work is collected internationally and held in private collections in Geneva, New York, Tennessee, Boston, Cape Town, Paris, Glasgow, Edinburgh, London, Norfolk and Northamptonshire among other places.
+Rosemary Goodenough, sculptor and painter works in the Contemporary Impressionist tradition, painting with knives, cloths and her hands on panel or board as canvas is too springy to accommodate her technique and sculpts in clay which is then Cast in Bronze or Aluminium.
+Her work is collected internationally and held in and displayed in the Lambeth Palace Permanent Art Collection in London, in The Minster in King’s Lynn, Norfolk and in Private Collections in Geneva, New York, Tennessee, Boston, Cape Town, Paris, Glasgow, Edinburgh, London, Norfolk and Northamptonshire among other places.
 She lives in Norfolk with her husband Michael Waller-Bridge.

 In 2022 Rosemary Goodenough received a Public Sculpture Commission from the Chairman of The Margery Kempe Committee of King’s Lynn Minster to celebrate the 650th anniversary of the birth of Margery Kempe, a religious mystic, intrepid pilgrim and author of the first autobiography in the English language.
 The commission was approved the the Diocesan Advisory Commission (Diocese of Norwich), and the various bodies necessary for a permanent sculpture to be sited in a Grade 1 Listed building.

-The sculpture of Margery Kempe was unveiled on 4th February 2023 by General The Lord Dannatt and blessed by The Right Reverend Graham Usher, Bishop of Norwich.
+The sculpture #1 of 12 celebrating Margery Kempe ‘A Woman in Motion’ was unveiled on 4th February 2023 by General The Lord Dannatt GCB CBE MC DL, President of the Norfolk Churches Trust and blessed by The Right Reverend Graham Usher, Bishop of Norwich.

 She created a series of Sculptures to honour Eleanor of Acquitane, a fascinating and brilliantly clever woman.
 Eleanor was married to the King of France, the King of England and was mother of two English Kings, Richard The Lionheart and King John but, very unusually for a woman of her era c1124 – 1204 she was always known by her own name as Duchess of Acquitaine and commanded great respect wherever she went.
 Equally unusually at the Plantaganet necropolis in Fontevraud Abbey, she is depicted reading a book, again very unusual for a woman of her time as most women were illiterate and I wanted to honour her in sculpture”.

-When drawing with charcoal, she creates various surfaces to create different tensions between the charcoal and the surface, the most innovative being her 'Roseotypes' which appear to float the charcoal on a surface which seems to be almost metallic due to its particular preparation.
+When drawing with charcoal, Rosemary Goodenough creates various surfaces to create different tensions between the charcoal and the surface, the most innovative being her 'Roseotypes' which appear to float the charcoal on a surface which seems to be almost metallic due to its particular preparation.

 “Every Mark Is A Decision” – Rosemary Goodenough